 Best Canister: Miele Classic C1 Cat & Dog Canister Vacuum Cleaner

 Weight: 16.1 pounds | Bin Volume: 152.32 ounces | Cord Length: 18 feet | Included Accessories: Bare floor brush tool, dusting brush tool, extension wand, motorized brush tool, upholstery tool, crevice tool

 If you’re tackling pet hair all over the house—on hard wood floors, carpets, and furniture—a canister vacuum could be the highly mobile solution to your problems.
 This option from Miele was made to handle major shedding, no matter where it happens.

 Designed specifically with pet lovers in mind, it has an operating radius of about 30 feet, an adjustable working height, and 7-foot hose, allowing it to reach pet hair that gets caught in all corners of your room.
 Where the turbo brush attachment works for upholstery, the floorhead twists to fit into corners and narrow spaces.
-Running at six different speed options, its filter captures 99.9 percent of dust and dander while dispatching with any accompanying odors, making it an especially great choice if anyone in the house has a dander allergy.
+Running at six different speed options, its filter captures 99.9 percent of dust and dander while dispatching with any accompanying odors.

 Best for Carpet: Bissell Pet Hair Eraser Vacuum